sumwale/keepassxc-unlock/README.md

 This service for KeePassXC allows full passwordless unlocking of registered KeepassXC databases after a successful login or screen unlock.

-Unlike all other solutions, the password does not have to have any relation to the login password of the user.
+Unlike other solutions, the password does not have to have any relation to the login password of the user.
 In fact the user may not even be using password for login (e.g. using fingerprint or any other PAM authentication scheme).
 In addition this module can automatically unlock any number of KeepassXC databases and not just a single